 For our non-fixed interest rate loans, the interest rates will change in accordance with the fixed rates of the banks we borrowed from.
 For the financial assets, the risk associated with fluctuating interest rates is principally confined to our cash deposits in banks, which is one of the many ways we manage our capital.
 Assuming an increase or decrease of 0.25% in the interest rates of our non-fixed interest rate financial assets and loans, our profit before tax for the year ended December 31, 2014 would have increased or decreased by NT\$6.3 million (US\$0.2 million).
-We have not used any derivative financial instruments to hedge interest rate risk.
-We have not been exposed nor do we anticipate being exposed to material risks due to changes in interest rates.
+We have not used any derivative financial instruments to hedge interest rates.
 As of December 31, 2014, our cash and cash equivalents amounted to NT\$23.6 billion (US\$0.7 billion).
 Interest income from our cash deposits in banks accounts for only a very small percentage of our total revenue.
 Therefore, we believe our exposure to interest rate risk is immaterial.